- FETP Accreditation

 How to apply

 FETPs that have completed the internal readiness assessment and wish to apply during an open accreditation cycle should submit a Letter of Intent (LOI) and a Certification of Eligibility to TEPHINET.
-Please visit www.tephinet.org/accreditation for instructions.
+The deadline for submission of the LOI is January 31, 2017.

 After their LOI is acknowledged and their Certification of Eligibility verified, the FETP will be invited to submit an online accreditation application and supporting documentation by the accreditation cycle close date.